-- Willingness to work with laboratory animals (mice) is essential.
+- Willingness to work with laboratory animals (mice).

-- Ability to perform simple mathematical calculations, for example in making solutions and dilutions.
+- Perform simple mathematical calculations, for example in making solutions and dilutions.

-- Fluency in reading, writing, and speaking English, and to follow oral and written instructions exactly.
+- Fluency in reading, writing, and speaking English, and follow oral and written instructions.

-- The position may entail prolonged periods of standing or sitting and some lifting.
+- Prolonged periods of standing or sitting and some lifting.